Rainbow-Dreamer/Ideal-Piano/README.md

 ## Other notes

-1. Since my software is in English, considering somebody might be more familiar with chord type names in Chinese, I made a Chinese patch package, please change `language` to `'Chinese'` in the settings file, save and restart the software to use it.
+Currently supported languages only include English and Chinese, you can change the language by change the setting parameter `language`.

 ## Summary

-Since this project is entirely done by myself, my artwork is not good, so Ideal Piano can be used very smoothly if you are not very picky about the artwork.

-If you encounter any problems when using this software, please take a look at the user manual first, if you cannot solve the problem, you can contact me by sending emails to 2180502841@qq.com or adding my qq number 2180502841, thank you for your support~
+If you encounter any problems when using this software, please take a look at the user manual first, if you cannot solve the problem, you can contact me by sending emails to 2180502841@qq.com, thank you for your support~

-The chord logic algorithm used in this software comes from another project of mine, a chord judgment algorithm I designed in musicpy, a professional music theory composition language, which follows the logic of music theory completely.
-The algorithm to remove the main melody is also from my project musicpy, so you can say that this smart piano software is one of the practical applications of musicpy.
-If you are interested in the musicpy project, please check my repository, the link is [here](https://github.com/Rainbow-Dreamer/musicpy)